top of page

 Li Ye (867 — 904), respected as Emperor Zhaozong of Tang, was the penultimate monarch of the Tang Dynasty (618 — 907).

-He was ambitious, intelligent, hardworking, and strong-willed.
-However, the empire he took over was already declining, with manipulative eunuchs in the royal palace, aggressive rebelling armies across the nation, and growing local military forces that strong warlords controlled.
+However, the empire he inherited was already in decline, plagued by manipulative eunuchs in the royal palace, aggressive rebel armies across the nation, and the rise of local military forces controlled by powerful warlords.

 Part of A Golden Crown of the Tang Dynasty